 Marketing has drastically changed due to technology.
 Tech has come creating catchy posters, pictures, videos, GIF’s, and audio recordings,(to name a few), and it is so much easier to capture the attention of a likely customers, and frankly the ad work is better.
 Programs like Photoshop, Illustrator, CorelDraw, AutoCAD, and Adobe Premiere allow graphic artists, architects, and engineers the possibility of creating products that are genuinely interesting, with such ease and accessibility that they can create anything anywhere.

 Graphic artists can be much more bold, yet precise with their renderings.
 Marketing, though more complex in concept and scope, is so much more interesting and it is easier to the effect that you want.
 There are more options in the type of creations that can be presented for marketing departments because of their access to better technology.
-Marketing will continue to change as our technology evolves.
+Marketing and business roles change, and will continue to change as our technology evolves.

-Business has vastly changed due to new technology – and, of course, due to the invention of, and the improvement of old tech.
-Technology will continue to change, which will drive business growth and in turn will cause the roles in business to develop in unexpected ways.
+Business roles change due to new technology – and, of course, due to the invention of, and the improvement of old tech.
+Technology will continue to change, which will drive business growth; in turn causing the business to change roles in business to develop in unexpected ways.
 Technology is a way of life now, and the changes in technology have become a constant factor in the work and play – that we call life and business.